AztecProtocol/aztec-packages/docs/docs/protocol-specs/gas-and-fees/kernel-tracking.md

 The PublicKernelAppLogic circuit takes in a `PublicKernelData` and a `PublicCallData` and outputs a `PublicKernelCircuitPublicInputs`.

-It must perform the same computation as the PublicKernelSetup regarding verification of the `start_gas_left`.
+It must perform the same computation as the PublicKernelSetup regarding verification of the `start_gas_left` and the `gas_fees`.

 It must check the `revert_code` in the `PublicCircuitPublicInputs`.